Tsiang Tingfu: Academic career

 At Tsinghua, Tsiang became the head of the History Department, where he edited and published a number of works on Chinese history and edited the English-language journal Chinese Social and Political Science Review.
 Using newly opened Qing dynasty archives and diplomatic publications, Tsiang argued that China should adopt Western approaches if it wanted to score diplomatic victories.
 Tsiang blamed China's unequal treatment by Western powers after the First Opium War (1839–42) on Chinese unequal treatment of Western powers before the war.
 During his tenure at Tsinghua, he mentored a number of historians in the study of Qing history, including John K. Fairbank.

 Diplomatic career

-Following mounting tensions in China's relations with Japan, Tsiang left academia in 1935 and joined the Chinese Nationalist government, which he served in many different capacities throughout the Sino-Japanese War.
-In 1945, Tsiang became the Permanent Representative of China to the United Nations, and he also served as the ambassador of China to the United States.
+Following mounting tensions in China's relations with imperial Japan, Tsiang left academia in 1935 and joined the Chinese Nationalist government, which he served in many different capacities throughout the Sino-Japanese War.
+Between 1947 and 1962, Tsiang served as the Permanent Representative of China to the United Nations.
 Following the establishment of the People's Republic of China on the Chinese mainland, Tsiang defended the exclusive right of the Taipei-based Republic of China to represent China in the United Nations and in the UN Security Council.
+In 1955 Tsingfu made use of China's veto power in the security council and placed the sole vote against People's Republic of Mongolia joining the UN, following which Mongolia did not become a member of the UN.
+It would be the only time, the ROC made use of its veto power.
+He also served as the ambassador of China to the United States.
 He died of cancer in New York City on 9 October 1965, at 69.